perplexedpigmy/coursera-getdata/CodeBook.md

 The data as captured by accelerometer and gyroscope sensors of a Samsung smartphone at a constant speed of 50Hz by 30 different individuals (subjects) aged from 19 to 48 as they perform activities of daily living (ADL).

 ### Post processing data
-The data is first cleaned and normalized to ranges -1 up to 1, using the [median filter](http://en.wikipedia.org/wiki/Median_filter) and and a 3<sup>rd</sup> order low pass [Butterworth filter](http://en.wikipedia.org/wiki/Butterworth_filter) with a corner frequency of 20 Hz.
+The data is first cleaned and normalized and bounded within [-1,1], using the [median filter](http://en.wikipedia.org/wiki/Median_filter) and and a 3<sup>rd</sup> order low pass [Butterworth filter](http://en.wikipedia.org/wiki/Butterworth_filter) with a corner frequency of 20 Hz.

 Subsequently, the acceleration signal was then separated into body and gravity acceleration signals components. and the following additional variables were derived:
 - The body linear acceleration and angular velocity were derived in time to obtain Jerk signals